karenmd/Getting-and-Cleaning-Data-Course-Project/codebook.md

 fBodyBodyGyroJerkMag.std.. | FrequencyDomain_BodyGyroscopeJerkMagnitudeStd

-Note: the requirement was to extract only the measurements on the mean and standard deviation for each measurement, therefore the MeanFrequency measurements have not been included.
+As the requirement was to extract only the measurements on the mean and standard deviation for each measurement, the MeanFrequency measurements have not been included.

 ##Tidydata set

 The resulting tidydata set contains 68 variables and 180 rows made up of the following:
-* A variable for the ID of each of the 30 subjects who participated in the experiment
+* SubjectID: A variable for the ID of each of the 30 subjects who participated in the experiment.
-* A variable for the activity label, one of 6.
+* Activity: A variable for the activity label, one of 6.
-* 66 feature variables with time and frequency domain signal variables
+* 66 feature variables:  The extracted time and frequency domain signal variables for mean and standard deviation.